-Some good, some not so good.
-That’s been my general feeling about the hundreds of books I’ve read over the last few years.
+I’ve read over 500 books in the last decade.
+Some were great.
+Other….ehhh.
 Working from the premise that reading is an essential ingredient to the fulfilled life, where do you start?
 Varying reports say 600,000 – 1 million books are published each year.
 WordPress states that last month, 24 Billion blog pages were visited.
 That’s a daunting amount of material!

 It is what you read when you don’t have to that determines what you will be when you can’t help it. – Oscar Wilde

 If you are developing the habit of reading to better yourself, here are the three types of reading I engage in that can help in your journey.

 Whichever component of life you wish to improve; relationships, financial, parenting, spiritually, or health, there is a book waiting for you.
 A stroll into any bookstore will present you an unending plethora of material to choose from.

 - Business: Jim Collins series of ‘Built to Last‘, ‘Good to Great‘, ‘Great by Choice‘, and ‘How the Mighty Fall‘.
 Some of the most well-researched information on the market.

 - Leadership & Management: John Maxwell’s ‘5 Levels of Leadership‘.
 A lesser known book by David Sokol, ‘Pleased But Not Satisfied‘ is a fantastic work on the management practices of a tycoon.

 - Relationships: ‘Men are From Mars, Women Are From Venus’.